Online version revised and complete as of June 15, 2021.

 The Company shall provide an employee on the occasion of his/her first employment with appropriate supervised job function familiarization.

-An employee who is designated to supervise a trainee, or familiarization of another employee, shall be given time during his/her regular tour of duty to perform such training, or shall be paid at the appropriate overtime rate if the training takes place outside of the basic tour of duty.
+An employee who is designated to supervise a trainee, or familiarization of another employee, shall be given time during their regular tour of duty to perform such training, or shall be paid at the appropriate overtime rate if the training takes place outside of the basic tour of duty.

 The Parties agree that the determination as to which employees shall be granted training or shall be requested to take training shall be at the Company’s discretion and shall not be subject to the grievance procedure contained in this Agreement.